 Waking up after an operation can feel quite strange.
 You might feel very confused or disorientated.
-You'll feel drowsy because of the anaesthetic and painkillers.
-This is normal.
-But knowing what to expect can help.
+You'll be drowsy because of the anaesthetic and painkillers.
+This is normal, but knowing what to expect can help.

 You might wake up in the recovery room close to the operating theatre.
 A nurse will look after you and monitor you closely.
 When you first wake up, you will have a little clip on your finger called a pulse oximeter.
 This measures your pulse and blood oxygen levels.
 You might also have an oxygen mask on for a while.

-Your nurse will measure your pulse and blood pressure often during the first few hours.
+Your nurse will measure your pulse, blood pressure and temperature often during the first few hours.

-If you've had a big operation, you might wake up in intensive care or a high dependency recovery unit.
-These are places where you can have one to one nursing care.
-And your surgeon and anaesthetist can keep a close eye on your progress.
+If you've had a big operation, you might wake up in an intensive care unit (ICU) or a high dependency unit (HDU) where you can have one to one nursing care.
+Your surgeon and anaesthetist can also keep a close eye on your progress.
 As soon as your doctors are sure you are recovering well, you will go back to the ward.